 The Public Safety Communications 9-1-1 Center is a state of the art facility with advanced 9-1-1 dispatch training programs, sophisticated technology to receive and process emergency calls, and an interoperable radio system to communicate with first responders.
 Since the opening of the Primary Public Safety Communications facility in 2011, the County has hosted more than 1,000 tours from customers all over the USA as well as from over 25 different countries.

-Upon accreditation in 2012, Prince George’s County was only the fifth jurisdiction in the world, and the fourth in the United States, to meet NAED’s rigorous accreditation criteria and to receive this prestigious recognition.
-Triple accreditation tells our public safety partners and the citizens that the Public Safety Communications dispatch and 9-1-1 personnel are properly trained, effective, and efficient in providing assistance to citizens in need of police, fire, and EMS services.
+Upon re-accreditation in August 2015, Prince George’s County was only the sixth jurisdiction in the world, and the fifth in the United States, to meet NAED’s rigorous accreditation criteria and to receive this prestigious recognition.
+Triple accreditation tells our public safety partners and the citizens that the Public Safety Communications dispatch and 9-1-1 personnel are properly trained, effective, and efficient in providing assistance to citizens in need of Police, Fire and Emergency Medical Services.

-Through the dedication to excellence, leadership and professionalism of the personnel serving our citizens, Public Safety Communications can call itself one of the top five 9-1-1 centers in the world.
+Through the dedication to excellence, leadership and professionalism of the personnel serving our citizens, Public Safety Communications is one of the top 9-1-1 centers in the world.
 Most importantly, it is able to provide the highest level of service to Prince George’s County’s citizens and first responders.